 The story of the wooden log which St. Thomas miraculously lifted was borrowed from the Jagannath Puri stala purana (temple record) and introduced into the Mylapore St. Thomas legend by the Portuguese.
 The wooden log now standing at the bottom of the steps leading from the church to the beach (which miraculously has not yet been stolen) can be dated by radiocarbon testing, as can the bones in the two alleged St. Thomas tombs.
 When the dates of these relics have been established by forensic science (as is done with relics in European churches), their true nature and identity can be more easily ascertained.

-But the silence continued, and we learned it was the silence of recreance, not philosophy, The managing editor had allegedly come under pressure from his Christian editors and shareholders not to publish our rejoinder, and he had succumbed to their demands even as he had earlier succumbed to their dictate that the popular French columnist Francois Gautier be dismissed for his pro-Hindu views.
+But the silence continued, and we learned it was the silence of recreance, not philosophy.
+The managing editor had allegedly come under pressure from his Christian editors and shareholders not to publish our rejoinder, and he had succumbed to their demands even as he had earlier succumbed to their dictate that the popular French columnist Francois Gautier be dismissed from the paper for his pro-Hindu views.